-I am a historian of religion, culture, and everyday life in the early modern world.
-I hold positions as visiting assistant professor and J. Winfield Fretz visiting research scholar at Conrad Grebel University College at the University of Waterloo.
+I am a historian of religion, culture, and everyday life in early modern Europe.
+I am an assistant professor at Conrad Grebel University College, University of Waterloo, where I have also served as J. Winfield Fretz visiting research scholar.
+I direct the Institute of Anabaptist and Mennonite Studies.

-My book manuscript, currently in preparation, examines the effects of public expressions of religious minorities’ cultures on possibilities for coexistence with the majority, using seventeenth-century Swiss Anabaptists as a case study.
-In a second project, I explore how archival cultures and practices have shaped historiographical characterizations of early modern Anabaptist separateness.
+My book manuscript, currently in preparation, reassesses Swiss Anabaptist separatism by analyzing processes of minority making in Zurich’s rural territories through the mid-seventeenth century.
+In a related project, I explore how archival cultures and practices have shaped historiographical characterizations of early modern Anabaptism.
 My research has received support from the Social Sciences and Humanities Research Council of Canada, the Leibniz-Institute for European History, and the Society for Reformation Research.

-In the classroom, I work to help students master course content and also use subject matter to engage students in the tasks of historical research: the identification and evaluation of historical evidence, the construction and critique of historical argumentation, and peer review.
-The topics of my teaching are diverse, and include courses in the history of early Europe and the world, the history of Christianity, colonial Latin American history, and historiographical methods.
+In the classroom, I work to help students master course content and use subject matter to engage students in the tasks of historical research: the identification and evaluation of evidence, the construction and critique of argumentation, and peer and self-evaluation.
+The topics of my teaching are diverse, and include courses in the history of premodern Europe and the world, the history of Christianity, colonial Latin American history, and historiographical methods.